-“The Kaiser facility is a truly unique aviation industry asset and we’re excited to see Graham & Co. aggressively market the Birmingham region and this facility to the global aerospace and aviation community,” Rick Davis, head of economic development with the Birmingham Business Alliance, said in a statement.
+“The Kaiser facility is a truly unique aviation industry asset, and we’re excited to see Graham & Co. aggressively market the Birmingham region and this facility to the global aerospace and aviation community,” said Rick Davis, vice president of economic development with the Birmingham Business Alliance.

-“We now have an existing product in Birmingham that could be the catalyst for bringing a world-class company to Birmingham,” Deaton said.
+“We now have an existing product in Birmingham that could be the catalyst for bringing a world class company to Birmingham,” Deaton said.
 “The property is well-suited for an original equipment manufacturer (OEM) or a maintenance repair overhaul (MRO) company looking to locate in the center of this growing industry.”